 - Visa Application (if required for students from non-Western countries)

-- Incidental Expenses including transportation to/from the airport, souvenirs, voluntary tips for tour guides, taxis to/from off-campus personal excursions outside of class activities (e.g., nights out in the Old City), entrance fees for any sites students wish to visit separate from class activities.
+- Incidental Expenses: souvenirs, taxis to/from personal excursions outside of class activities (e.g., nights out in the Old City) or any entrance fees for any sites students wish to visit separate from class activities.

 Billing and Financial Aid